rclex/rclex_docker/README.md

 ### Experimental versions

-The following versions are not supported yet and are used as CI targets for Rclex, but these images have been published to Docker Hub for the future.
+The following versions are not yet sufficiently supported and are not used as CI targets for Rclex.
+However, these images are published on Docker Hub for future usage.

-- None of this now
+- Kilted Kaiju (**STS rosdistro until Dec 2026**)
+  - kilted-ex1.18.4-otp27.3.4.3

 ### Deprecated versions